eduardo-escoto/Int15-codepost-upload/README.md

 ### upload_tests.py
 This python script is run in each students' jupyter notebook upon grading.
 It contains three functions:
+1. ```parse_test_output(test_output)```
-1. ```parse_test_output(test_output)```: This function returns the test output content to be uploaded to codePost. **THIS FUNCTION SHOULD BE MODIFIED BY USER FOR DESIRED BEHAVIOR.** For example, if we wanted to expose the full test_output to students, this function would read:
+This function returns the test output content to be uploaded to codePost. **THIS FUNCTION SHOULD BE MODIFIED BY USER FOR DESIRED BEHAVIOR.** For example, if we wanted to expose the full test_output to students, this function would read:
 ```
 def parse_test_output(test_output):
   return test_output
 ```

-2. ```add_comments(api_key, test_output, file)```: This function adds comments to a file after the file has been uploaded to codePost. **THIS FUNCTION SHOULD BE MODIFIED BY USER FOR DESIRED BEHAVIOR.** For example, if we wanted to add a single comment to the top of the file, saying "Good Job!
+2. ```add_comments(api_key, test_output, file)```
+This function adds comments to a file after the file has been uploaded to codePost. **THIS FUNCTION SHOULD BE MODIFIED BY USER FOR DESIRED BEHAVIOR.** For example, if we wanted to add a single comment to the top of the file, saying "Good Job!
 You get an extra point!" with a point value of +1, this function would read:
 ```
 def add_comments(api_key, test_output, file):
   codePost.post_comment(api_key, file, "Good Job!
 You get an extra point!", -1, 0, 1, 0, 0)